-Now the only Grand Prix in South America the race in São Paulo is a perennial favourite with fans as the nature of the circuit and the regions changeable weather often throws up exciting races.
-With its slot towards the end of the season its also a race of high drama.
+São Paulo is host to the only Grand Prix in South America and it’s a firm favourite with fans.
+The nature of the circuit and the changeable weather often mean exciting and unpredictable races.
+Its traditional slot towards the end of the season takes the tension up another notch.

-But its one man in particular with whom the circuit and the city of São Paulo is synonymous.
 Ayrton Senna was born and grew up in São Paulo and began his racing career at Interlagos karting track.
-In F1, no Brazilian driver ever stirred the passions of the home crowd like Senna and he didn’t disappoint, taking victory in 1991 and 1993.
-With a track layout that has barely changed since 1990, for anyone who’s been watching F1 for a while the place is full on nostalgia.
+No Brazilian F1 driver managed to stir the passions of the home crowd like Senna and he didn’t disappoint, taking victory in 1991 and 1993.
+The track layout has changed little since 1990 making Interlagos a full-on blast of nostalgia.

-Whether its football world cup fans or F1 spectators, Brazilians know how to have a good time in support of their sporting heroes.
-On race day the grandstands of Interlagos come alive, the air fills with samba music and good vibes.
+Whether it’s football world cup fans or F1 spectators, Brazilians know how to have a good time in support of their sporting heroes.
+On race day the grandstands of Interlagos come alive, and the air fills with samba music and good vibes.
 If you have an adventurous spirit, join them.

 Weather at Interlagos can be very changeable.
 When the rain tips down it does spice up proceedings but being in any uncovered grandstand (most of them) ain’t much fun.
 Bring a poncho and a small umbrella.